Good Neighbor Team

 Currently Trinity Park has been assigned a family of refugees from Afghanistan and this is such an awesome privilege to serve God by supporting and showing the tangible love of Christ to this family.
 We currently have more than 20 adults serving on our Good Neighbor Team but we always need more volunteers.
 Let us know if you want to serve in this way.

-For more information about our Good Neighbor Team, please contact Vincent Thai at email@example.com.
+For more information about our Good Neighbor Team, please contact Alexey Negru at firstname.lastname@example.org.